 Technically, this tip requires action before you leave home, but it will save you money during your vacation.
 You might save money by staying outside the central area of a city but could spend all of that extra cash getting yourself to where all the action is through other transportation.

 Look into the cost of public transportation to get you to the activities you planned for the trip.
-This will help you determine if it may be more cost-effective to book a room nearby.
+This will help you determine if booking a room nearby may be more cost-effective.

 Choose to eat in

 Another accommodation option to explore is hotels that offer cooking capabilities.
 Whether you’re on a restricted diet or eating on a budget, cooking in your hotel room can make your trip easier on you.
 Purchasing food from local grocery stores and farmers’ markets means you can buy the food you want without paying a hefty bill, plus tip, at a restaurant.